Seeing is Coding: On the Effectiveness of Vision Language Models in Code Understanding: : Code Transformation Tool

 \textbf{Usage Scenarios.} \ourmethod~serves as an efficient middleware for both LLM service providers and end-users.
 By converting code into compact images, it significantly reduces the computational overhead and financial costs associated with API usage.
 This transformation is applicable to code of any scale---from individual functions to entire projects---enabling users to trade visual fidelity for token savings based on their specific needs.

 \textbf{Performance Testing.} We evaluated the middleware's efficiency using over 1,000 samples across four benchmarks.
 Performance tests demonstrate that \ourmethod~achieves a high transformation throughput of 6.9k token/s, making it sufficiently fast for real-time applications or on-the-fly processing in IDE plugins.
 We further validated the tool's reliability by confirming 100\% consistency in token estimation and compression ratio accuracy across repeated runs.
+The source code and reproduction scripts are available online~\cite{codeocr_repo}.